Visual C++ in Visual Studio

 Programming for the common language runtime (CLR).

-You can use the vcpkg command-line tool to greatly simplify the discovery and installation of over 600 C++ open-source libraries.
+The cross-platform vcpkg command-line tool greatly simplifies the discovery and installation of over 900 C++ open source libraries.
 See vcpkg: C++ Package Manager for Windows.